vechain/vechain-dapp-kit/packages/dapp-kit-react/README.md

         <DAppKitProvider
             // REQUIRED: The URL of the node you want to connect to nodeUrl={'https://testnet.vechain.org/'}
-            // OPTIONAL: Required if you're not connecting to the main net genesis={'test'}
             // OPTIONAL: Whether or not to persist state in local storage (account, wallet source) usePersistence={true}
             // OPTIONAL: Options to enable wallet connect